At-Home Pixie Cut Using Clippers

 Hair Shears and Thinning Shears

 Like these.
 Some clipper kits come with scissors so you won’t need to purchase separately.

 My clipper kit came with guards, but if you purchase separately, make sure to get an 8 (1″) Guard that is compatible with your clippers.
 You can go bigger or smaller depending on your preference.

 For easier cleanup after cutting.
-I took a kitchen garbage bag and cut it down the side and base to make a long plastic sheet, then bundled the clippings and threw it away.
+I sometimes take a kitchen garbage bag and cut it down the side and base to make a long plastic sheet, then bundle the clippings and throw it away.
 Not eco-friendly, but good in a pinch, especially if you’re working in a small space that’s hard to clean effectively.

 I used this very simple tutorial for the cut, with some adjustments for cutting the top, which I’ll share below.

 I used this video to get a better idea of how to section off the top of my hair, which I wanted to leave longer.